CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Conclusion

 \section{Conclusion}

 In this paper, we propose CoMat, an end-to-end diffusion model fine-tuning strategy equipped with image-to-text concept matching.
-We utilize an image captioning model to perceive the concepts missing in the image and steer the diffusion model to review the text tokens to find out the ignored condition information.
-This concept matching mechanism significantly enhances the condition utilization of the diffusion model.
-Besides, we also introduce the attribute concentration module to further promote attribute binding.
-Our method only needs text prompts for training, without any images or human-labeled data.
+We identify the two causes of the misalignment problem and propose two key components to explicitly address them.
+The concept activation module leverages an image-to-text model to supervise the generated image and find out the ignored condition information.
+It also integrates the fidelity preservation module and mixed latent strategy to maintain the generation capability.
+Besides, we introduce the attribute concentration module to address the attribute mismapping issue.
 Through extensive experiments, we have demonstrated that CoMat largely outperforms its baseline model and even surpasses commercial products in multiple aspects.
-We hope our work can inspire future work of the cause of the misalignment and the solution to it.
+We hope our work can inspire future work on the cause of the misalignment and the solution to it.